Doxycycline: Medical uses

-In addition to the general indications for all members of the tetracycline antibiotics group, doxycycline is frequently used to treat Lyme disease, chronic prostatitis, sinusitis, pelvic inflammatory disease, severe acne, rosacea, and rickettsial infections.
-The efficiency of oral doxycycline for treating papulopustular rosacea and adult acne is not solely based on its antibiotic properties, but also on its anti-inflammatory and anti-angiogenic properties.
+Like all tetracycline antibiotics, doxycycline is indicated for susceptible Gram-positive and Gram-negative bacterial infections, including respiratory tract infections and urinary tract infections.
+Beyond these general tetracycline indications, doxycycline is frequently used to treat Lyme disease, chronic prostatitis, sinusitis, pelvic inflammatory disease, severe acne, rosacea, and rickettsial infections.
+The efficacy of oral doxycycline for treating papulopustular rosacea and adult acne is not solely based on its antibiotic properties, but also on its anti-inflammatory and anti-angiogenic properties.

-In Canada, in 2004, doxycycline was considered a first-line treatment for chlamydia and non-gonococcal urethritis and with cefixime for uncomplicated gonorrhea.

 Antibacterial

 General indications

 Doxycycline is a broad-spectrum antibiotic that is employed in the treatment of numerous bacterial infections.
-It is effective against bacteria such as Moraxella catarrhalis, Brucella melitensis, Chlamydia pneumoniae, and Mycoplasma pneumoniae.
+The drug is effective against bacteria such as Moraxella catarrhalis (a cause of respiratory tract infections), Brucella melitensis (a cause of brucellosis), Chlamydia pneumoniae (a cause of atypical pneumonia), and Mycoplasma pneumoniae (a cause of pneumonia).
 Additionally, doxycycline is used in the prevention and treatment of serious conditions like anthrax, leptospirosis, bubonic plague, and Lyme disease.
-However, some bacteria have shown resistance to doxycycline, including Haemophilus spp., Mycoplasma hominis, and Pseudomonas aeruginosa.
-It is also effective against Yersinia pestis (the infectious agent of bubonic plague), and is prescribed for the treatment of Lyme disease, ehrlichiosis, and Rocky Mountain spotted fever.
+However, some bacteria have developed resistance to doxycycline, including Haemophilus species, Mycoplasma hominis, and Pseudomonas aeruginosa.

 Specifically, doxycycline is indicated for treatment of the following diseases: